sartography/SpiffWorkflow/doc/bpmn/events.rst

 and that Error Events cannot be Non-Interrupting.

-In our example, we'll assume that if we failed to ship the product, we can try again later, so we will not end the Subprocess (Escalation events can be either Interrupting or Non-Interrupting).
+In our example, we'll assume that if we failed to ship the product, we can try again later, so, we will not end the Subprocess (Escalation events can be either Interrupting or Non-Interrupting).

 However, we still want to notify our customer of a delay, so we use a Non-Interrupting